Suhas-Shende/Suhas-Narayan-Shende-31-12-2022-SellerUserproject/README.md

 then After than you have to sun this bellow command for json server install in localmachine/pc

-npm install -g json-server
+>npm install -g json-server

 it is to run db.json file

-to see this go to cmd open your current directory in which the db.json file present and type command json-server --watch db.json
+to see this go to cmd open your current directory in which the db.json file present and type command

-for new creation of angular app ng new my_app cd my_app ng serve

-for commponent it is
-ng g c component_name
+>json-server --watch db.json